legacysurvey/legacysurvey/pages/dr2/catalogs.rst

 The above sum is over all images contributing to a particular filter.
 The above can be negative-valued for sources that have a flux measured as negative in some bands where they are not detected.

-SDSS_TREATED_AS_POINTSOURCE indicated whether an object was initialized as an SDSS point source (if "T") or galaxy (if "F").
-This is based upon the SDSS morphological classifications, where SDSS_OBJTYPE=6 indicates a point source and =3 indicates a galaxy.
-However, SDSS_TREATED_AS_POINTSOURCE is also set to "T" for sources satisfying any of the following conditions: the effective radius is measured as S/N less than 3, sources with very large flux, the effective radius reported is the largest allowed, or the effective radius S/N is larger than expected given the measured flux of the objects.
-These are almost the same conditions as described in Lang et al 2014 (http://arxiv.org/abs/1410.7397), and are further described there.

 Galactic Extinction Coefficients
 ================================